 Separating and hulling

-This can take upwards of 8 hours to complete, including rinsing the beans afterward to rid them of parchment.
+This can take upwards of 8 hours to complete, including rinsing the beans afterward to remove the parchment.

 Once they're hulled and fully dried, the beans are ready for roasting: